 You will be allocated an academic tutor at the university, who will be a member of the course team.
 Your tutor will offer you two 20-minute tutorials over the duration of the course.
-These are already scheduled on your timetable.
+Tutorials will take place online and are already scheduled on your timetable.
+Your tutor will contact you closer to the date to arrange the specific time on the day.